Webinar: David Long on the Future of BDC | July 16th | 5 AM PST

 There was a time when responding to a lead within a day felt acceptable.
 That time has passed.

 Industry research shows that close rates are 5x higher when leads are responded to within the first 10 minutes.
-Data shows that 78% of buyers ultimately purchase from the first responder.
-These are not soft statistics about customer experience but are conversion metrics tied directly to gross profit.

 Which brings up a question worth sitting with: why is a 24-hour response window effectively opting out?
 Because dealerships operating on that timeline are not just slow, they are handing the sale to whoever moved first.